“Giving birth should be your greatest achievement not your greatest fear.”

 Doula’s are admitted to all hospitals on a case by case basis.
 You will need to have your Doula approved by the Director of Midwifery in your maternity unit/hospital.
 This is usually very straightforward and the feedback from hospitals midwives and consultants of DoulaCare Ireland and DONA trained Doulas is very positive.

 Can I meet with you first before I decide?

-Absolutely, It’s a good idea to have an initial meeting with at least 2 Doula’s so you can find someone who is a good fit for you.
+Absolutely, Ask yourself “Could I happily spend time with this person while stuck in a lift?”.
+It’s a good idea to have an initial meeting with at least 2 Doula’s so you can find someone who is a good fit for you.
 It is very important that you and your birth partner are comfortable with the Doula you choose.
 It is a very special and intimate time for you that having a good connection with your Doula is really important.